Doron Lamb

-Doron Emmanuel Calvin Lamb (born November 6, 1991) is an American professional basketball player for New Basket Brindisi of the Lega Basket Serie A. He played college basketball for the University of Kentucky.
+Doron Emmanuel Calvin Lamb (born November 6, 1991) is an American professional basketball player who currently plays for UEB Gesteco Cividale of the Serie A2.
+He played college basketball for the University of Kentucky.

 High school career

 Lamb was born in Queens, New York to father Calvin Lamb.
 He graduated from Oak Hill Academy.
 Lamb averaged 23 points, 6 rebounds and 4 assists per game his senior season, which led to McDonald's All-American and Jordan Brand Classic selections.
 Considered a five-star recruit by Rivals.com, Lamb was listed as the No. 3 shooting guard and the No. 21 player in the nation in 2010.

 College career

 Lamb committed to play collegiate basketball for the University of Kentucky.
 In his freshman year, the Wildcats advanced to the NCAA Final Four and lost by a single point to the University of Connecticut Huskies.
-In his sophomore year, the Wildcats achieved an NCAA record 38-2 record and won the 2012 NCAA Championship.
+In his sophomore year, the Wildcats achieved an NCAA record 38–2 record and won the 2012 NCAA Championship.
 While he was a great scorer at the rim and midrange, Lamb was most known for his consistently great three-point shooting, shooting over 46% from beyond the arc both of his seasons in college.
 Lamb scored a game-high 22 points in the 2012 national championship against Kansas, where Kentucky won, giving the Wildcats their eighth NCAA championship.